elliot-nelson/gulp-advzip/README.md

 Type: `number`<br>

 Optionally specify an additional number of iterations to perform for optimization levels 3 and 4.
 May provide marginally better compression, at the cost of additional time.
+Corresponds to command-line option '-i N'.

 ## License